kareemmahlees/tablex/README.md

 </div>

-> [!NOTE]
-> 🚧
-> TableX is still under development, don't expect it to be perfect, yet.

-Checkout [Changleogs](./apps/core/CHANGELOG.md) and our [issues](https://github.com/kareemmahlees/tablex/issues) section.

-## Don't Waste time, try it NOW 💥

-Head to TableX's [official website](https://tablex-tan.vercel.app/) and download the executable of your choice.
+Download and try TableX from the [official website](https://tablex-tan.vercel.app)

-## About the Project
+## About the Project 🎯

 Tablex aims at delivering a fast, user friendly, productive and **free** database browsing experience.

-While not claiming that it is a replacement of any other tool, yet, it strives to provide a, hopefully, good user experience.
+While not claiming that it is a replacement of any other tool, it strives to provide a new way of dealing with databases.

-## What Does it offer ✨
+## Features ✨

-- Delightful user experience
-- Top-Notch performance with pagination and virtualization
-- Support for SQLite, PostgreSQL, MySQL
-- Available for Windows, MacOS, and Linux
+- `Cross-Platform`: supports Windows, MacOS and Linux with a variety of architectures.
-- A CLI to boost your workflow
+- `Multi-DB support`: supports PostgreSQL, MySQL and SQLite.
+- `Settings & Keybindings`: configurable settings and keybindings inspired by VSCode.
-- Automatically create a RESTfull and GraphQL APIs for your database
+- `Automatic API docs`: Auto generate RESTfull and GraphQL endpoints for your database inspired by Supabase.
-- Keyboard shortcuts for productivity homies
-- Free and Open-Source

-## Announcements 🎉

-### v0.3.7

-- You can now write Raw SQL withing TableX directly.

-### v0.3.6

-- TableX now supports Foreign key relations 🔗.
+- `Built-in updater`: TableX can self update with our built-in updater.
+- `Accessibility`: you will find utilities that improve your experience.
+- `CLI`: Use TableX from right withing your terminal.

 ## Tech Stack ⌨️